paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 The only change is in phraseology in the second sentence, it being necessary to include the extra numbers authorized by the act of July 23, 1947, in the figure given as the present number of extra numbers in the Coast Guard.
 81st Congress, House Report No. 557.

 #### Amendments
+2025—Subsec. (e).
+Pub.
+L. 119–60 amended subsec. (e) generally.
+Prior to amendment, text read as follows: “The number of officers authorized to be serving on active duty in each grade of the permanent commissioned teaching staff of the Coast Guard Academy and of the Reserve serving in connection with organizing, administering, recruiting, instructing, or training the reserve components shall be prescribed by the Secretary.”

 2022—Subsec. (a).
 Pub.
 L. 117–263 amended subsec. (a) generally.
 Prior to amendment, text read as follows: “The total number of Coast Guard commissioned officers on the active duty promotion list, excluding warrant officers, shall not exceed 6,900; except that the Commandant may temporarily increase that number by up to 2 percent for no more than 60 days following the date of the commissioning of a Coast Guard Academy class.”

 2021—Subsec. (c)(3).
 Pub.
 L. 116–283 substituted “vice admiral” for “rear admiral (lower half)”.